Saltyfunnel/hypr/README.md

 ---

-### 💡 Wisdom from the Void

-- “If it ain’t broke, it will be soon.”
-- Minimalism = quitting early with confidence.
-- Every success here was a happy accident.
-- Logs are just your computer crying.

----

 ### ❓ FAQ (Frequently Asked Stupid Questions)

 **Q: Why doesn’t anything work?**
 A: Because you copied my config.
 That’s it.

-**Q: Why is Tofi acting weird?**
-A: It’s a fancy launcher.
-Exists mainly to mock you.
-Stop expecting miracles.

 **Q: Why are my colors insane?**
 A: pywal16 did it.
 You did not.
 Accept it.

 **Q: Waybar disappeared, what now?**
 A: Reboot.
 Cry.
 Repeat.

-**Q: Why is my wallpaper black?**
-A: Because the script hates you.
-Don’t fight it.

-**Q: Can I fix this?**
-A: Delete it.
-Start over.
-Or don’t.
-Your choice.

 **Q: Will this work on a minimal Arch install?**
 A: Yes, it installs.
 That doesn’t mean it works correctly.
 Tears expected.